commerce-docs/devdocs-theme/example/subpage/code.md

 ## Inline `code` example

 This is `inline code example`.
-The inline code can be inserted in any html element.
+The inline code can be inserted in any HTML element.
 Here's the example of the code inside the link: [Link with the `code inside`](/).

 ### H3 with the `code line` in it